Kingson4Wu/APUE/APUE.md

                calls.
 In fact, they provide only a subset of the functionality that can be achieved by using the system calls.
     - http://hg.openjdk.java.net/jdk8u/jdk8u60/jdk/file/935758609767/src/solaris/native/java/lang/UNIXProcess_md.c
+    - posix_spawn is the way to go (vfork is removed in modern POSIX standard, so it should be avoided when possible).
+    - There is one reason to not use vfork.
+It's when the child needs to dup a FUSE-backed file descriptor, which could block, and in the case of vfork, also block the parent for indefinite amount of time.

 ### 9.进程关系
 + 终端登录